One of the first cultivated grains in history, it remains one of the most widely consumed grains, globally.

 Vitamin B6 and folate, both present in barley, prevent the buildup of a compound known as homocysteine.
 When excessive amounts of homocysteine accumulate in the body, it can damage blood vessels and lead to heart problems.

-Selenium is a mineral that is not present in most foods, but can be found in barley.
+Selenium is a mineral that is not present in most foods, but it can be found in barley.
 It plays a role in liver enzyme function and helps detoxify some cancer-causing compounds in the body.
-Additionally, selenium prevents inflammation, decreases tumor growth rates, and improves immune response to infection by stimulating production of killer T cells.

-The fiber in barley not only supports heart health, fiber intake from plant-based foods is also associated with a lowered risk of colorectal cancer.
-Beta glucan fiber has been found to stimulate the immune system.
+Fiber intake from plant-based foods is associated with a lower risk of colorectal cancer.
+Some studies have suggested that beta-glucan fiber may stimulate the immune system.
 As a result, it could help fight cancer cells and prevent tumors from forming.
 However, more evidence is needed to support this claim.

-Choline is a very important and versatile nutrient in barley that helps with sleep, muscle movement, learning, and memory.
+Choline is an important and versatile nutrient in barley that helps with sleep, muscle movement, learning, and memory.

 Choline also helps to maintain the structure of cellular membranes, aids in the transmission of nerve impulses, assists in the absorption of fat, and reduces chronic inflammation.